xraypy/xraylarch/doc/xafs/preedge.rst

 .. function:: fluo_corr(energy, mu, formula, elem, group=None, edge='K', anginp=45, angout=45, **pre_kws)

-    calculate :math:`\mu(E)` corrected for over-absorption in fluorescence XAFS using the FLUO algorithm (suitabe for XANES, but questionable for EXAFS).
+    calculate :math:`\mu(E)` corrected for over-absorption in fluorescence XAFS using the FLUO algorithm (suitable for XANES, but questionable for EXAFS).

     :param energy:    1-d array of x-ray energies, in eV